 - Components (including tyres)

-What age and height is the bike you’re looking at suited for?
+1. Sizing – What age and height is the mountain bike you’re looking at suited for?

-Remember that bike manufacturers size their products differently to one another, plus each child is an individual package too.
+Remember that bike manufacturers size their products differently to one another, plus each child varies in height.
 Always check out the manufacturers size guidelines and carefully measure your child’s inside leg, especially if you’re buying over the internet.
+The perfect mountain bike for your child’s best friend might not be the perfect size for them!

 It’s always best to check the fit carefully before you buy and not rely on the age guides.
 For example, my eldest (a very tall young thing) had moved onto a child’s 26″ wheeled mountain bike aged 9, whereas my youngest will certainly be getting much more use out of the 24″ wheel mountain bike.